Galileo Museum

 History of creation

 The Galileo Museum was founded by Duke Cosimo de' Medici, who began collecting original instruments and unusual devices.
-But for a long time the exhibits were not available to the general public, accumulating in the rooms of the palace.
-The first time scientific wonders were exhibited in the Uffizi Gallery was only two centuries later.
-Subsequently, the collection was transported to the Museum of Zoology.
-It was only in 1930 that the Science Museum was founded, where a fairly large collection was moved.
-Today, the Galileo Museum boasts the largest collection of scientific instruments, collected over several centuries by two of the greatest families of Florence: the Medici and the Lorraine.
+But for a long time, the exhibits were not available to the general public, accumulating in the rooms of the palace.
+The first time scientific curiosities were exhibited in the Uffizi Gallery was only two centuries later.
+Later, the collection was moved to the Museum of Zoology.
+It was only in 1930 that the Museum of Science was founded, where a fairly large collection had already moved.
+Today, the Galileo Museum boasts the largest collection of scientific instruments, collected over several centuries by two of Florence's greatest families: the Medici and the Lorraines.

-The Galileo Museum begins with the famous sundial, capable of correctly determining noon at any time of the year.
-In total, the museum occupies 18 halls, located on two floors.
-In addition to the exhibits, there is a library containing works on mathematics and physics, written by scientists of the Renaissance, as well as modern researchers.
+The Galileo Museum begins with the famous sundial, which can correctly identify noon at any time of the year.
+In total, the museum occupies 18 halls spread over two floors.
+In addition to the exhibits, there is a library containing works on mathematics and physics written by Renaissance scientists, as well as modern researchers.

-The museum also has a modern digital applications laboratory that helps preserve priceless works of ancient technology and science through the centuries.
-On the ground floor is the Medici collection, where Galileo's belongings (including telescopes and objective lenses) and rare artifacts of the 15th-17th centuries are located.
-The second floor presents exhibits from a later period: they were already collected by the Lorraines.
-Here are chemical sets, electromagnetic apparatus, the first mechanical and medical instruments, microscopes and compasses.
-However, most of the exhibits are in working condition and are real works of art.
-In those days, it was customary to decorate one-piece specimens with precious stones, engravings, exquisite carvings and not always use them for their intended purpose.
+The museum also has a state-of-the-art digital application laboratory, which helps preserve priceless works of ancient technology and science for centuries.
+On the ground floor there is the Medici collection, which houses Galileo's belongings (including telescopes and lenses) and rare artifacts from the XV-XVII century.
+The second floor presents exhibits from a later period: the Lorrains had already collected them.
+There are chemical kits, electromagnetic devices, the first mechanical and medical devices, microscopes and compasses.
+At the same time, most of the exhibits are in working condition and represent real works of art.
+In those days, it was customary to decorate individual copies with precious stones, engravings, and exquisite carvings and not always use them for their intended purpose.

 Museum Features

-At the end of the exhibition of the Galileo Museum there is a cozy bookstore.
-The third floor hosts international meetings and temporary exhibitions.
-It will take at least two hours to view all the exhibits.
-Modern technologies make it possible to obtain information about each exhibit in any language using barcodes, so it is quite possible to do without a Russian-speaking accompanying person.
-You can also download the mobile application on the official website of the museum.
+There is a cozy bookstore at the end of the Galileo Museum's exposition.
+International meetings and temporary exhibitions are organized on the third floor.
+It will take at least two hours to inspect all the exhibits.
+Modern technologies make it possible to obtain information about each exhibit in any language using barcodes, so it is quite possible to do without a Russian-speaking guide.
+You can also download the mobile application on the museum's official website.

-A visit to the Galileo Museum will be useful for both young tourists and their parents and older relatives.
-And for young visitors, lessons in ancient crafts, in which you can directly participate, are of additional interest.
+Visiting the Galileo Museum will be useful for both young tourists and their parents and older relatives.
+And for young visitors, the lessons of ancient crafts are of additional interest, in which you can take a direct part.